 Mike started his working life in the retail sector in various locations around the North East and Scotland.
 A career change then prompted a move to Norwich where he spent 18 years in the NHS, in GP Practice Management.
 He led several projects during that time, including the first electronic transmission of patient discharge letters from hospitals to GP practices.
 Mike enjoys practical challenges too.
 In 2010 he moved to York, bought a very run-down property, then spent the next 5 years turning it into a family home.

-Malou is Head of Events at the Joseph Rowntree Foundation, having previously worked as Events and Business Relations Manager with the N8 AgriFood Programme based at the University of York.
-She has a Masters degree in Social Policy from the London School of Economics and a B.A (Hons) in Thai Language and International Politics from the School of Oriental and African Studies.
-She has extensive experience in running successful events and creating long-term partnerships.
+Malou is Head of Stakeholder Engagement and Events at the Joseph Rowntree Foundation, having previously worked as Events Manager with the N8 AgriFood Programme based at the University of York.
+She has a Masters degree in Social Policy from the LSE and a B.A. in Thai Language and International Politics from SOAS (University of London).
+She has extensive experience in events, stakeholder engagement and B2B marketing.
 Malou is keen to give something back to the local community and use her experience and contacts to benefit Friends of York Hospitals.

 Robbie moved to York three years ago and serves here in the Army as an Education & Training Officer working in the Headquarters of the 1st (UK) Division.
 Robbie has served in a range of postings including Northern Ireland, the Aegean Sea on secondment to the Navy as an interpreter, Germany and Afghanistan but Robbie feels most at home in York.

 Robbie is currently studying the Strategic Level of the Chartered Institute of Management Accountants’ Professional Course and believes that this will give some insight and skills to apply to the role of trustee.